-At the Annual Meeting, we will request that our stockholders approve the Amendment No. 1 to the Vaxart, Inc. 2019 Equity Incentive Plan (the "2019 Plan"), attached hereto as Exhibit A (the "Plan Amendment").
-The Plan Amendment was approved by our board of directors on February 21, 2020, subject to approval by our stockholders.
-If approved, the Plan Amendment will increase the number of shares of our common stock reserved under the 2019 Plan by 6,400,000 shares to 8,000,000 shares.
+At the Annual Meeting, we will request that our stockholders approve the Amendment No. 2 to the Vaxart, Inc. 2019 Equity Incentive Plan (as amended from time to time, the "2019 Plan"), attached hereto as Exhibit A (the "Plan Amendment").
+The Plan Amendment was approved by our board of directors on March 25, 2021, subject to approval by our stockholders.
+If approved, the Plan Amendment will increase the number of shares of our common stock reserved under the 2019 Plan by 8,900,000 shares to 16,900,000 shares.